-11The Gini coefficient of Niger is in the 32.0-36.4 bracket, similar to that of moderately equal countries such as France or Canada.
+10The Gini coefficient of Niger is in the 32.0-36.4 bracket, similar to that of moderately equal countries such as France or Canada.
 That of Mali is higher (more unequal at 36.5-40.0) and that of Nigeria, predictably highest in this group (45.5-49.9 bracket).

-'regime-change' in Niger, nor any makeover of the political class, still dominated in mid-2014 by much the same figures as in the early 1990s.
+In terms of the political system and the state, Niger and Mali are more comparable than Nigeria.
+Since the early 1990s, Niger and Mali have maintained a version of the French-style mixedregime (semi-presidential) system with a stable political class.
+Eyes are easily caught by differences that have a superficial (but not entirely negligible) scope.
+After a major crisis in 1993, the Nigerien political process has gone through a series of hiccups (two military and one constitutional coups) while Mali has remained stable on that level.
+But in fact - hence the apparently euphemistic term 'hiccup' - there was no 'regime-change' in Niger, nor any makeover of the political class, still dominated at the time of writing (2014) by much the same figures as in the early 1990s.
 The real difference at this level is that the Nigerien system remained highly competitive (hence the various 'political crises'), while the Malian, after 2002, was numbed by the soft consensus adroitly created by President Toumani Touré to protect his power.
-Hypothetically, and in the same paradoxical way as poverty, this may be count as an asset for the Nigerien system.
+Hypothetically, and in the same paradoxical way as poverty, this may be accounted as an asset for the Nigerien system.
 The sudden collapse of the Malian regime after the Sanogo coup of March 2012, and the bitter infighting that developed afterward, can be interpreted as a release of hostile energies that had been repressed under the decade-long 'consensus system.'
 In Niger, by contrast, the habit of vigorous opposition did not preclude the formation of a multipartisan support for the government's security policy.

 The real issue for Niger and Mali lies in the very weak capacities of their state.
-After severe retrenchment through the 1990s (but starting in the 1980s, with the early antistate adjustment programs of the IMF), these are no longer 'developmental' states meaning that they lack the organizational and regulatory means to initiate, develop and implement large-scale development ventures, as used to be the case in the past.
+After severe retrenchment through the 1990s (but starting in the 1980s, with the early anti-state adjustment programs of the IMF), these are no longer 'developmental' states - meaning that they lack the organizational and regulatory means to initiate, develop and implement large-scale development ventures, as used to be the case in the past.
 This, in particular, has physically removed or impeded some critical state functions (direct administration, social services and rule of law) in remote regions.
-At the beginning of this essay, I insisted that northern Mali and Niger are not, in normal times (i.e., absent Saharan rebellions) economically marginalized regions, as is tirelessly (and lazily, shall we say) claimed by study after study.
-But the improvement of their circumstances, which originates in the late 1980s and took a sharp turn up after 1995, no longer results from state policy or financing, since the state has by now deprived itself of the means of having such an impact.
-12 Except for now-defunct tourism, the labor market tied to mining, and some trade, the newer evolutions belong primarily in an unregulated private economic sector very open to all manners of trafficking, including by state agents and enemies of the state.
-In remote areas of the regions of Agadez and Diffa, the state has either receded, or discontinued any efforts at becoming present, except in its fiscal and policing functions-which are also the most susceptible to serious abuse.
+At the beginning of this paper, I insisted that Northern Mali and Niger are not, in normal times (i.e., absent Saharan rebellions) economically marginalized regions, as is tirelessly (and lazily, shall we say) claimed by study after study.
+But the improvement of their circumstances, which originates in the late 1980s and took a sharp turn up after 1995, does no longer result from state policy or financing, since the state has by now deprived itself of the means of having such an impact.11 Except for now-defunct tourism, the labor market tied to mining and some trade, the newer evolutions belong primarily in an unregulated private economic sector very open to all manners of trafficking, including by state agents and enemies of the state.
+In remote areas of the regions of Agadez and Diffa, the state has either receded, or discontinued any efforts at becoming present, except in its fiscal and policing functions - which are also the most susceptible to serious abuse.